Nate Solder: 2011 season

 Solder was on the active roster for all of the Patriots' games, and started 13 of 16 regular-season games.
-In some of those games he filled in for right tackle Sebastian Vollmer; when both Vollmer and left tackle Matt Light were healthy, he was used primarily as an additional tight end (making him a tackle eligible).
-During the regular season, Solder allowed just three sacks, four pressures and 5 penalties on 880 snaps, according to Pro Football Focus.
+In some of those games he filled in for right tackle Sebastian Vollmer; when both Vollmer and left tackle Matt Light were healthy, Solder was used primarily as an additional tight end (making him a tackle eligible).
+During the regular season, Solder allowed just three sacks, four pressures, and five penalties on 880 snaps, according to Pro Football Focus.